 While speaking to Alberto, he brought up additional tasks a service dog can provide for seniors.
-At the conclusion of our conversation, we both agreed that learning more about a community level dementia dog might be a good idea.
+At the conclusion of our conversation, we both agreed that learning more about a community-level dementia dog might be a good idea.

 Stay tuned for a future episode when I learn what I can about dementia dogs.

-Be sure to share this podcast with other caregivers!
-Thanks.
-You can find us on social media at the following links.
+If you've enjoyed this episode, please share this podcast with other caregivers!
+You'll find us on social media at the following links.